sekaiser/BananaRama/Aufgabe2-Mandelbrot/readme.txt

 running the program on the cluster
 	Before running the cluser dialog make sure to compile the program!

+	ATTENTION:
+	You may start the clusterDialog.sh script only from within the projects top directory!

 	To run the program on the cluster you will either need a pbs file or use the clusterDialog.sh bash script, which will help you configure and run the